↑ Indicators of HF propagation correlate with space weather

 Key solar indices include:

-1. SSN - Sunspot Number indicates the daily number of sunspots on the sun's surface as viewed over a 24-hour period.
+1. SSN (Sunspot Number) indicates the daily count of sunspots on the sun's surface over a 24-hour period.
+A higher SSN corresponds to greater ionization levels and a higher Maximum Usable Frequency (MUF).

-2. SFI - Solar Flux Index measures the radio emissions from the sun at a wavelength of 10.7 cm, which correlates with solar activity.
-It is determined by measuring the strength of a received signal by satellite-borne microwave receivers at 2,800 MHz.
+2. SFI - The Solar Flux Index measures radio emissions from the sun at a wavelength of 10.7 cm, correlating with solar activity.
+It’s determined by the strength of a signal received by satellite-borne microwave receivers at 2,800 MHz.
+Like the SSN, a higher Solar Flux Index indicates better HF conditions.

-Excessive X-ray flares can cause ionization at the D-layer region, leading to communication difficulties or blackouts.
+Excessive X-ray flares can cause ionization at the D-region, leading to communication disruptions and blackouts.

 3.